ropitz/experiments/docs/dataarc-concepts/butchery.md

 ## Butchery

 ###  Scope note:
-"Butchery" denotes the processing of animal products.
-Butchery practices are often selective in the population of animals targeted.
-Butchery practices may respond to and reflect social, economic or environmental factors.
-Butchery is not restricted to domestic animal populations.
-Skeletal (zooarchaeological) elements are a key source of evidence for butchery in the archaeological record.
+"Butchery" denotes the processing of animal products for human consumption.
+For most large mammals, initial butchery involves dismembering the carcass for transport or further on- site processing for storage or immediate consumption, often using heavy cleaving blows or in modern times saw cuts.
+This phase is followed by further division into portions for cooking, craft production, or discard that leave additional cut marks.
+Cooking and consumption also involve further fragmentation and accumulation of cut marks and marrow splitting.
+Different cultural food ways and strategies for preservation (drying, salting, smoking) can be tracked through butchery pattern investigation.
+Zooarchaeologists trace butchery patterns through tracking presence/absence of skeletal elements, cut marks, and fragmentation patterns.

 ### Examples:

-* The intentional removal of marrow from animal bones during the processing of the carcass.
+* The intentional removal of marrow from animal bones during cooking and consumption by diners by splitting, smashing, or perforation of the long bones.

-* The separation of fish heads from spines during processing.
+* The separation of fish heads from vertebra at a fishing station for producing a dried product for later consumption and trade leading to a disproportionate concentration of fish head elements at the landing site and a corresponding disproportionate concentration of vertebra at a consumption site.

-* The removal of walrun hide through cutting or scraping.
+* Dividing a caribou carcass for transport, often discarding low meat value bone elements at the kill site.

 ### References to discussions of Butchery:

-* Pálsdóttir, A. H., & Skarphéðinsson, I. (2019).
-The Animal Bones from Litlibær, Nes, Iceland.
-Rit LbhÍ nr.
-107. http://www.lbhi.is/sites/lbhi.is/files/gogn/vidhengi/rit_lbhi_nr_107.pdf
+* Amundsen, Colin, Sophia Perdikaris ,  Thomas H. McGovern , Yekaterina Krivogorskaya , Matthew Brown , Konrad Smiarowski,  Shaye Storm, Salena Modugno, Malgorzata Frik, Monica Koczela  ‘Fishing Booths and Fishing Strategies in Medieval Iceland :  an Archaeofauna from the of Akurvík, North-West Iceland’, (2005) Environmental Archaeology 10,2 : 141-198.

-* Smiarowski, K., Harrison, R., Brewington, S., Hicks, M., Feeley, F. J., Dupont-Hébert, C., ... & McGovern, T. H. (2017).
-Zooarchaeology of the Scandinavian settlements in Iceland and Greenland.
-In The Oxford Handbook of Zooarchaeology.
+* RL Lyman 1985 Bone frequencies: differential transport, in situ destruction, and the MGUI Journal of Archaeological Science, 2 Issue 3:221-236

 ### CIDOC CRM mappings: